 If you or a loved one was a party to an accident involving an Uber or Lyft driver, suing for your injuries may not be as simple as you think.
 Situations can arise in which multiple layers of insurance exist and simply identifying the responsible party can take significant investigation.
 Don’t let the insurance companies give you the run-around.
-Call the Lyft and Uber accident lawyers at Blass Law and let us sort out the case for you.
+Call the Houston rideshare lawyer at Blass Law and let us sort out the case for you.

 What are Common Causes of Rideshare Accidents?